GoogleChromeLabs/sw-toolbox/README.md

 navigator.serviceWorker.register('my-service-worker.js');
 ```

-For even lower friction, if you don't intend to doing anything more fancy than just registering with a default scope, you can instead include the Service Worker Toolbox companion script in your HTML:
+For even lower friction, especiall if you don't do anything more fancy than registering with a default scope, you can instead include the Service Worker Toolbox companion script in your HTML:

 ```html
 <script src="/path/to/sw-toolbox/companion.js" data-service-worker="my-service-worker.js"></script>
 ```

-As currently implemented in Chrome 40+, a service worker must exist at the root of the scope that you intend it to control, or higher.
+As implemented in Chrome 40 or later, a service worker must exist at the root of the scope that you intend it to control, or higher.
 So if you want all of the pages under `/myapp/` to be controlled by the worker, the worker script itself must be served from either `/` or `/myapp/`.
 The default scope is the containing path of the service worker script.

 ### Add Service Worker Toolbox to your service worker script